CAFHA's approach to public policy is driven by the experiences of those directly impacted by unjust housing policies and practices.

 Housing Choice Voucher Homeownership Program

 Denied the benefits that stemmed from large homeownership subsidies and credit expansions available to past generations of white families, Black families today are disproportionately renters.
 Many use or are in need of subsidies, like the federal Housing Choice Voucher (HCV) program.
 Renting with HCVs adds a layer of stigma to an already precarious market.
-Since 2000, local public housing authorities (PHAs) have been able to implement programs that shift participants from a typical housing choice voucher that pays a portion of monthly rent to one that covers either the down payment of a home, or a portion of its monthly mortgage.
-HCV Homeownership programs have the potential to change the intergenerational wealth -building trajectory of thousands of families.
+Local public housing authorities (PHAs) are able to implement homeownership programs that shift participants from a rental voucher that pays a portion of monthly market rent to one that covers either the down payment of a home, or a portion of its monthly mortgage.
+HCV Homeownership programs can change the trajectory of thousands of families.

-Housing Choice Voucher Leaderboard: The Housing Choice Voucher Leader Board advocates for the fair housing rights of Chicago voucher holders.
+The Housing Choice Voucher Leader Board advocates for the fair housing rights of Chicago voucher holders.
 CAFHA's dedicated housing organizer brings voucher holders from across Chicago together to workshop, from multiple angles, potential solutions for increased program accessibility and success.
+The leaderboard was also involved in advocating for the passage of the statewide source of income protections (HB 2775) and after intense advocacy efforts, Governor JB Pritzker signed the house bill into law (May 24, 2022).
+The law became effective on January 1, 2023, making Illinois the 20th state in the nation to offer source of income protections.

 “We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly!”